sabbaghm/sonicboom-attacks/README.md

 # Running the Tests
 This builds linux binaries that run on the SonicBOOM machine specified above.
 Binaries are located in the `bin` folder and the assembly programs are located in the `dump` folder.

+# Citation
+If you use SonicBOOM attacks in your published work, please cite it as:

+@article{sabbaghsboomattacks,
+  title={Secure Speculative Execution via RISC-V Open Hardware Design}, author={Sabbagh, Majid and Fei, Yunsi and Kaeli, David}, booktitle={Fifth Workshop on Computer Architecture Research with RISC-V}, year={2021}, month={June}
+}

 # References
 [1] P. Kocher, D. Genkin, D. Gruss, W. Haas, M. Hamburg, M. Lipp, S. Mangard, T. Prescher, M. Schwarz, and Y. Yarom, “Spectre attacks: Exploiting speculative execution,” ArXiv e-prints, Jan.
 2018